 (B) Non-equity incentive plan awards consist of annual bonuses payable under our Executive Incentive Plan from a performance pool equal to 1.5% of operating income for the year with maximum bonuses not to exceed 30% of the performance pool for the Chief Executive Officer and 17.5% of the performance pool for each other plan participant.
-Amounts reported in the table represent estimates at the beginning of 2009 of bonuses expected to be paid under earnings performance guidelines established by the Compensation Committee.
+Amounts reported in the table represent estimates at the beginning of 2010 of bonuses expected to be paid under earnings performance guidelines established by the Compensation Committee.
 These guidelines anticipate that the committee will apply downward discretion as permitted by the plan to reduce bonuses paid from plan maximums to the lower amounts contemplated by the guidelines.
 Extraordinary corporate or individual performance may result in the payment of bonuses that exceed those contemplated by the guidelines to the extent the amounts paid are consistent with performance pool limitations.

-Bonus guidelines for 2009 were based on earnings excluding (i) any one-time extraordinary gains or losses related to the California energy crisis, (ii) 90% of gains or losses related to asset sales and write-downs of assets in connection with a sale, (iii) the positive or negative effect of major changes in accounting rules that were unknown or unanticipated at the beginning of the year and (iv) earnings from RBS Sempra Commodities, with no bonuses payable for earnings of less than \$675 million and maximum bonuses payable for earnings of \$825 million.
-Bonuses for targeted earnings performance of \$750 million were set at levels ranging from 110% of base salary for the Chairman and Chief Executive Officer to 50% of base salary for Senior Vice Presidents, with maximum bonuses ranging from 220% to 100% of base salary, respectively.
-Earnings for the year for bonus purposes were \$798 million.
-Accordingly, in February 2010, the Compensation Committee authorized the payment of bonuses to the executive officers in the amounts reported in the Summary Compensation Table as non-equity incentive plan compensation earned in 2009.
+Bonus guidelines for 2010 were based on an adjusted earnings target of \$903 million.
+For information concerning the pre-established adjustments to earnings for incentive plan purposes, please refer to the section of the Compensation Discussion and Analysis titled "How was the 2010 earnings goal determined?"
+No bonuses were payable for earnings of less than \$813 million and maximum bonuses were payable for earnings of \$993 million.
+Bonuses for targeted earnings performance of \$903 million were set at levels ranging from 110% of base salary for the Chairman and Chief Executive Officer to 65% of base salary for the Executive Vice President and General Counsel, with maximum bonuses ranging from 220% to 130% of base salary, respectively.
+Ms. Reed's bonus target increased from 60% to 70% of base salary upon her April 3, 2010 promotion to Executive Vice President.
+Earnings for the year for bonus purposes were \$963 million.
+Accordingly, in February 2011, the Compensation Committee authorized the payment of bonuses to the executive officers in the amounts reported in the Summary Compensation Table as non-equity incentive plan compensation earned in 2010.

-(C) Equity incentive plan awards consist of performance-based restricted stock and restricted stock units granted under our Long Term Incentive Plan.
+(C) Equity incentive plan awards consist of performance-based restricted stock and restricted stock units.
 During the performance period, dividends paid or that would have been paid on the shares subject to the award are reinvested or deemed reinvested to purchase additional shares, at then fair market value, which become subject to the same forfeiture and performance vesting conditions as the shares to which the dividends relate.
 If the performance criteria are not satisfied or the executive's employment is terminated during the performance period other than by death or certain other events that may be specified in the award agreement or the executive's severance pay agreement, the award is forfeited subject to earlier vesting upon a change in control of the company or various events specified in the executive's severance pay agreement.
+The equity awards granted to Ms. Reed on February 11, 2010 in recognition of her promotion to Executive Vice President are subject to the same performance criteria as the January 4, 2010 awards.